jkdel/jkdel.github.io/README.md

     +----------------------------------+

-The ajax loading mechanisme is intended to be crawlable.
+The ajax loading mechanism is intended to be crawlable.